-On February 10, 2020, the Company issued and sold shares of common stock at a purchase price of \$50.00 per share in a private placement.
+As described in Note 1, on February 10, 2020, the Company issued and sold shares of common stock at a purchase price of \$50.00 per share in a private placement.
 In the private placement, the Company issued and sold 30,000 shares of common stock for an aggregate purchase price of \$1,500,000 to an entity affiliated with David A. Lamond, a member of the Company's Board of Directors.